Getting Started–Determine Homeschool Approach

 If possible, it is best to decide on a philosophy of education before you decide on curriculum or methods.
 Your homeschool approach will be determined by your philosophy and family.
 At the end of our Decide section, you will find some of the most helpful books we have found over the years.
 They are a great place to begin developing your homeschool philosophy!

-Some parents select curriculum which they feel comfortable teaching, while other parents let their children’s learning styles and interest influence which curriculum they will use.
+Some parents select curriculum which they feel comfortable teaching, while other parents let their children’s learning styles and interest influence which homeschool approach and curriculum they will use.
 Each of these approaches to selecting curriculum stems from your educational philosophy.

 Here are some helpful pointers for you and your spouse to discuss when determining your educational philosophy and then your homeschool approach:

 - Try writing down what you believe about how children learn in general.